Aerial Lift Anchor Points: 7 Questions to Consider

 2. Can You Use a Boom Lift As an Anchor Point?

-Certain boom lift manufacturers allow their lift to be used as an anchor point.
+Certain boom lift manufacturers allow their lift to be used as a boom lift anchor point.
 In these instances, a boom lift manufacturer offers clear instructions on how a lift operator can leverage the lift as a fall-arrest anchor when he or she uses the platform.

 Regardless of whether a boom lift is designed to let operators leverage the lift as an anchor point, the operator should never belt-off to nearby structures or poles in the platform.
 These structures or poles do not provide adequate anchor points; thus, if a lift operator tries to use either of them as an anchor point, he or she is susceptible to severe falls from heights.